mlukan/Eryc/README.md

 The **action_collect_feedback** writes  to the FAQ DB the feedback type, user message and relevant bot response which triggered the feedback in order to allow evaluation of free chatbot responses and improvement of FAQ's.
 ## Language version handling
 The Slovak or English language is detected by the custom action **action_initiate** at the start of the relevant flows.
 Conditional responses are used to selet the correct language response variation.

+## Run Rasa server together with chat widget
+Configure the javascript constants [constants.js](./web/static/js/constants.js) in order to set up the correct url and port to your rasa server.
+Run a web server of your choice from the [web](./web/) directory, exposing the index.html Run rasa using the
+`rasa run --enable-api --cors "*"` command + other arguments as described in Rasa documentation.